-CBEC explains Accounts and Records provisions which cast responsibility on owner, operator of warehouse or godown or any other place used for storage of goods and every transporter to maintain specified records for a period of 6 years from due date of furnishing annual return for relevant year.
+CBEC explains Accounts and Records provisions which cast responsibility on the owner, operator of warehouse or godown or any other place used for storage of goods and every transporter to maintain specified records for a period of 6 years from the due date of furnishing the annual return for the relevant year.

-These records include true and correct account of –
+These records include the true and correct account of –

 - production / manufacture of goods

 - inward and outward supply of goods / services

 - output tax payable and paid, and

 - such other particulars as may be prescribed.